-When Phillips Oppenheim was founded in 1991, nonprofits needing professional executive search services had no alternative but to turn to commercial search firms or specialist boutiques.
-We filled a particular niche in understanding the evolving challenges, culture and leadership of nonprofits…..and we had the resources to reach across public, business and nonprofit sector boundaries to find the most innovative candidates.
-Our consultative approach to executive search has evolved and strengthened over the years and continues to be the touchstone of our work with clients, globally.
+When Phillips Oppenheim was founded in 1991, nonprofits needing professional executive search services had no alternative but to turn to commercial search firms or solo specialists.
+Then, we filled a niche as a firm invested in the professional standards and resources of the commercial firms with the personal service and care of a solo specialist to reach across public, business and nonprofit sector boundaries to find the most innovative candidates.
+Today, our deep expertise, networks, and breadth of strategic solutions accrued over almost three decades and informed by the one constant of dynamic change continues to be the touchstone of our work with clients, globally.

 We offer nonprofits a better choice and a clear philosophy:

-- We partner with our clients, often in transition, to address critical leadership, management and governance issues;
+- We partner with mission-driven organizations and individuals, often in transition, to address critical leadership, management and governance issues;

 - We focus on service and transparency;

 - We provide our clients with choices they might not otherwise have while sustaining the highest level of executive search consulting.

 Moreover, we foster relationships with organizations and individuals beyond specific searches to assist the sector, investing in its rising talent and overall health, while maintaining our inclusive culture.